CommandPost/TheLab/finalcutpro/application-bundle/README.md

 #### DeepSkyLite

-This framework seems to be the database engine for Final Cut Pro?
+This framework seems to be the Core Data interface for Final Cut Pro.
+It contains the Compiled Core Data Models.

 #### FaceCoreEmbedded